aaronmarkey/aaronmarkey.github.io/content/pages/about.md

 👋 Hey,

-I'm just some person attempting to educate myself — really that's about it.
+I'm just some person named Aaron Markey.
+Attempting to educate myself—really that's about it.
 I'm interested in philosophy, specifically society's relationship with work and my relationship with happiness.
 I spend my time reading, mostly fantasy/sci-fi, economic history, and technology books.